AnilNITT/Machine-Learning/Matplotlib/README.md

-there we learn how to plot difrrent2 graphs.
+there we learn how to plot different graphs.